Each coffee brewing method has pros and cons. We tried 5 to help you find your perfect cup.

 Chemex

 Pros: The custom bonded filters.
-They produce a sweet and balanced cup with less bitterness and fewer oils than with other pourover devices.
+They produce a sweet and balanced cup with less bitterness and fewer oils than with other pour-over devices.
 You can brew a few cups at once.
 The brewer, designed 80 years ago by chemist Peter Schlumbohm, is a thing of beauty.

 Cons: The custom bonded filters.
 They’re not cheap, and they can mute the more complex flavors found in single-origin beans.
 The glass brewer is fragile.
 I’ve broken one and live in fear of the next disaster.